Japan's NTT Comm in talks to buy German e-shelter: source

 The talks were first reported by the Nikkei business daily.

 E-shelter is a data center developer and provider founded in 2000.
-It has data centers in Hamburg, Berlin, Frankfurt, Zurich, Vienna, and Munich.
+It has data centres in Hamburg, Berlin, Frankfurt, Zurich, Vienna, and Munich.

 ($1 = 119.5100 yen)